 Easier said than done, right?

-Well, there are a few tricks I have picked up over the years.
+Well, there are a few tricks I have picked up over the years to keep my writing succinct.

 • Break up long sentences with multiple ideas into two shorter and sharper sentences.